 Protesters say government bills will encroach on their historic treaty rights and the environmental protection of native land.

 “We shared our lands all these years and we never got anything from it – all the benefits are going to Canadian citizens,” Spence said.

 Her comments followed the release of a federal audit showing a “lack of documentation” for $104 million given to aid the reserve from 2005 to 2011.

 They’re having a “heat wave” in southern Ontario, freezing in British Columbia and digging out in Newfoundland and the Prairies.

 A blizzard lashed Newfoundland with about two feet of snow while up to a foot covered the area from Alberta to Saskatchewan on Friday.

 Toronto and southern Ontario have had record-breaking high temperatures the past few days, reaching into the 50sF this weekend and melted what little snow had fallen earlier.

 There’s an “extreme-weather alert” in Metro Vancouver throughout this weekend with homeless shelters making additional beds and heated facilities available to those at risk as temperatures plunged into the mid-20s F at night.

-News in brief• A Toronto man and his wife who spent winters in Florida have been found murdered in their townhouse in Hallandale, Florida.
+• A Toronto man and his wife who spent winters in Florida have been found murdered in their townhouse in Hallandale, Florida.
 Police said the bodies of David Pichosky, 71, and Rochelle Wise, 66, were found by a neighbor after they failed to show up for lunch.

 • An anti-corruption unit of 20 investigators has been established in Montreal with “far-reaching powers.”
 Mayor Michael Applebaum said the office will be “autonomous and independent” and complement Quebec’s own anti-corruption unit.
 The action follows investigations into widespread corruption in the construction industry that led to the resignations of several mayors including Gerald Tremblay of Montreal and Laval’s Gilles Vaillancourt.